abb-iss/SrcML.NET/README.md

 In order to build and run the library and tools you need to install [Visual Studio 2010](http://www.microsoft.com/visualstudio/en-us/products/2010-editions) and the [Visual Studio 2010 SP1 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=21835).

+The framework also uses [Sandcastle](http://sandcastlestyles.codeplex.com/) to generate HTML documentation.
+You must have both [Sandcastle](http://sandcastlestyles.codeplex.com/releases/view/86091) (at least version 2.7.0.0) and the [Sandcastle Help File Builder](http://sandcastlestyles.codeplex.com/releases/view/86091) installed if you wish to build the documentation.

 You also need to set the environment variable `SRCMLBINDIR` to `[Solution Path]\External\bin\srcml`.
 This way, all of the tools will be able to find the srcML executables included with the code.

 All of the build artifacts are stored in `[Solution Path]\Build` in either the `Debug` or `Release` subdirectories depending upon the selected configuration.